A rule of thumb is an approximate way for doing something. It's based on experience, not theory.

-The rule is relatively simple: 50% of your after-tax income is allocated towards your needs, 30% is for your wants, and 20% is for saving and paying down debt.
-The great thing about this rule is how easy it is.
-Let’s take a deeper dive into how everything breaks down.
+The rule of thumb is simple: 50% of your after-tax income is allocated towards your needs, 30% is for your wants, and 20% is for saving and or paying down debt.
+It allows you to manage your money effectively and understand your limits.

 These are the expenses you’ll have no matter where you live or work.
-Mainly, you wouldn’t be able to live without food or shelter.
 The thing to remember is not to go over the 50% mark.
-If you do, look at how you can reduce some of those costs, such as finding a cheaper mode of transportation, getting the best mortgage rate, or finding less expensive auto insurance quotes.

 If you think about it, 30% sounds like a pretty good amount for your wants.
 Dinner at a five-star restaurant every week?
 A first-class flight to Europe?
 A trip to the spa for a massage every month?
 Sounds nice, right?
 Maybe not.

 Before you dream big, your wants aren’t just the best things in life.

 Your wants are the internet and cell phone bill, dining out with your friends, your gym membership, your coffee & wine addiction, your streaming services, your never-ending list of subscriptions.

 When you find yourself spending more than 30% on things you want, it’s time to look for ways to cut back.

 Switch to a cheaper wireless provider, buy less expensive clothes, and do food prep for the week to only buy food when it matters.
 Do you need the gym membership or can you use an app on your phone?
 Can you make coffee at home?
 Invite your friends over for a pot luck?

 If you’re able to get spending on your needs below 30%, you can put put more towards the final 20%.